pulibrary/.github/.github/ISSUE_TEMPLATE/documentation.md

 - [ ] Update an existing markdown document or add a new one in the docs directory.

-## Instructions on how to create the documentation
-### Introduction
-Explain the goals and purpose of this documentation.
+- [ ] It has introduction: Explains the goals and purpose of this documentation.

-### Step by step guide
-Provide the exact steps to guide the user on how to do a task.
+- [ ] It has a step by step guide: Provides the exact steps to guide the user on how to do a task.

-### Add references
+#### Additional acceptance criteria
-Reference any related resources that have assisted you creating this documentation (links to other tickets, online articles etc.).
+- [ ] It includes references: References any related resources that have assisted creating this documentation (links to other tickets, online articles etc.).

-### Workflow
-Define the steps in different environments (production, staging)
+- [ ] It includes workflow: Defines the steps in different environments (production, staging)